 Spicy Sausage and Lentil Soup

 I’ve probably mentioned this a million times, but my husband isn’t a big fan of soup.
-Looking at my recipe index you’d never be able to tell, because I LOVE soup.
-I kind of force it on him, but that’s ok, he usually ends up really liking it.
-This soup though, it’s one of his favorites.
-It’s a copycat version of the spicy sausage lentil soup that he gets when we go to Carrabba’s.
-It’s loaded with hot Italian sausage, lentils, ham and veggies.
+Looking at my recipe index you’d never be able to tell because I LOVE soup, especially lentil soups like Tuscan lentil soup, Instant Pot smoked sausage and lentil soup or easy vegetable lentil soup!
+I kind of force it on him, but that’s ok, he usually ends up really liking it

 I guarantee everyone will love this soup!
 Serve it up with some crusty Italian bread and a side salad and dinner is served!

 - Easy Focaccia